Engineering continuous-variable entanglement in mechanical oscillators with optimal control

-Each correlation measurement is parameterized by continuous variables, $\beta_1$ and $\beta_2$, acting on oscillators 1 and 2, respectively.
-This scheme ensures expectation values of dichotomic observables are used to compute $\mathrm{B}$ for the CV CHSH inequality \cite{Jeong2003}.

 The experimental pulse sequence to perform the CV Bell test is illustrated in Fig.~\ref{Fig3: Bell Test}a.
-We first prepare a TMSV state with target squeezing parameter $r=1$, using the same control waveform as for Fig.~\ref{Fig2: Reconstructions}.
-A correlation measurement is then obtained by applying two sequential SDFs followed by a measurement of the shared ancilla, giving a binary measurement outcome $c_m(\alpha_k, \gamma_l) \in \{-1, 1\}$.
-The displacement parameter of each SDF at the $m$th measurement is randomly chosen with equal probability from one of the four possible measurement settings, $(\alpha_k, \gamma_l) \in \{(\alpha_0, \gamma_0), (\alpha_0, \gamma_1), (\alpha_1, \gamma_0), (\alpha_1, \gamma_1)\}$.
-The random sampling is performed in real-time using a pseudo-random number generator running on the field-programmable gate array of the experimental control hardware.
+We prepare a TMSS with target squeezing parameter $r=1$ using the same control waveform as for Fig.~\ref{Fig2: Reconstructions}.
+Correlation measurements are then obtained by sampling four predefined points of the joint $\chi$-function, parameterized by $\alpha_k$ and $\gamma_l$, that are randomly selected at each iteration of the experiment.
+Choices of $\alpha_k$ and $\gamma_l$ were numerically optimized to maximize the measured Bell signal for the target TMSS, see Fig.~\ref{Fig3: Bell Test}b.